INFO 1002 PC Workshop

 Legacy Code 300150

 Coordinator Miroslav Filipovic Opens in new window

-Description This unit introduces students to the hardware and software components of a stand-alone personal computer (PC).
+Description This subject introduces students to the hardware and software components of a stand-alone personal computer (PC).
 Students become familiar with the CPU, memory, secondary storage, IO peripherals and communications devices commonly found in a PC.
 They learn to assemble and disassemble a PC and to install hardware and software components according to supplier specifications.
 Students also learn to use and customise the PC operating system to maintain and optimise PC performance.

 School Computer, Data & Math Sciences